Free TradingView Volume Anomaly Indicator: Z-Score Pine Script

 Relative Price Impact measures how much price moved per dollar of volume transacted:

-Standard indicators fire one signal.
-This script tracks three: setup, entry, and exit warning.
+Most volume indicators stop at the spike.
+This script separates three states: setup, entry, and exit warning.

 Signal: Yellow dot